 “I’ve Got a 401k and Social Security.
 Why Do I Need a Financial Planner?”
 Is often said as people enter retirement.
 But what is the change that's driving those financially savvy self-managers to seek the help of professional advisors?

-Today, we are as close to the year 2050 as we are to 1990.
+Today, we are closer to the year 2050 than we are to 1990.
 Which if nothing else, just proves the old adage that time flies, and that somehow it seems to go by so much faster as we get older.